nf-core/detaxizer/README.md

 - [Daniel Straub](https://github.com/d4straub)

-This work was initially funded by the German Center for Infection Research.
+This work was initially funded by the German Center for Infection Research (DZIF).

 ## Contributions and Support